 - Shelter for homeless

 Worldwide, men face a great unrecognized challenge of dying homeless.
 Global statistics say more than 80% of homeless people are men, yet there is no welfare program for them.
 These men are easily exploited by influential and criminal minded people.
-The more our socio-economic conditions drive men to become homeless, more will be the crime rate and drug abuse in the society.
-The ever increasing greed of people is making the life for simple and easy going men more difficult because they can’t exploit anyone and only get exploited by everyone.
+The more our socio-economic conditions drive men to become homeless more will be the crime rate and drug abuse in society.
+The ever increasing greed of people is making life for simple and easy-going men more difficult because they can’t exploit anyone and only get exploited by everyone.
 These men are thrown out of their own property under various gender biased laws.
-A latest addition to this conspiracy is marriage law amendment or IRBM.
+The latest addition to this conspiracy is marriage law amendment or IRBM.
 This amendment directly talks about dividing a man’s inherited, inheritable and acquired property and giving the same to his wife simply on marriage.

-I have a long standing dream of starting a center for the homeless men where men will be given all necessary training and vocational skills to be creative and become engaged with life in a positive and dignified way.
+I have a long-standing dream of starting a centre for the homeless men where men will be given all necessary training and vocational skills to be creative and become engaged with life in a positive and dignified way.
 Once someone loses one’s home, one is exploited in all possible manner.
 But if one is engaged in positive activities, one will be able to discover a new meaning of life.

-Even though the differently abled people get govt. aid and get trained in vocation skills, I feel these programs are still not enough.
+Even though the differently-abled people get govt. aid and get trained in vocational skills, I feel these programs are still not enough.
 There are already many NGOs working towards the same and we see products made by such people being sold in the market, too.
 I get amazed to see their creativity and wish if I could possess those skills and feel their potential is still not explored fully.

-In terms of helping such people, I will still be biased for male persons because under present wave of feminism and funding war, any such men also suffers from social bias.
+In terms of helping such people, I will still be biased for male persons because, under the present wave of feminism and funding war, any such men also suffer from social bias.